DJisaiah/pomo-tracker/README.md

 # Pomo-Tracker

 ## 🚀 Overview
-Pomo-Tracker is a simple, intuitive Pomodoro timer application built with Flet.
-It aims to help users boost productivity by adhering to the Pomodoro Technique, with plans for additional features like custom timers, stopwatch modes, comprehensive productivity tracking, and even keeping up with friends on studies/study habits.
+- Pomo-Tracker is a simple, intuitive Pomodoro timer application built with Flet.
+    - It aims to help users boost productivity by adhering to the Pomodoro Technique with additional features like:
+        - Custom timers
+        - Stopwatch modes
+        - Comprehensive productivity tracking
+        - The ability to keep up with friends on studies/study habits and their stats.
+        - Cross-Platform Stats Syncing

 ## ✨ Features